thymeleaf/thymeleaf-docs/docs/tutorials/2.1/usingthymeleaf.md

-All of these modes refer to well-formed XML files except the _Legacy HTML5_ mode, which allows you to process HTML5 files with features such as standalone (not closed) tags, tag attributes without a value or not written between commas.
+All of these modes refer to well-formed XML files except the _Legacy HTML5_ mode, which allows you to process HTML5 files with features such as standalone (not closed) tags, tag attributes without a value or not written between quotes.
 In order to process files in this specific mode, Thymeleaf will first perform a transformation that will convert your files to well-formed XML files which are still perfectly valid HTML5 (and are in fact the recommended way to create HTML5